-The 2017-2027 Long Term Financial Plan (LTFP) included a Sustainable Assets Scenario, which locked in further organisational improvements and identified the need to apply to replace the existing infrastructure special rate variation (SRV) of 4.77% when it expires.
-In the 2017-27 LTFP scenario, a replacement SRV was planned to commence in 2019/20.
+The 2019-2029 Long Term Financial Plan (LTFP) includes a Sustainable Assets Scenario, which locks in further organisational improvements and identifies the need to apply to replace the existing infrastructure special rate variation (SRV) of 4.77% when it expires.
+In the 2019-29 LTFP scenario, a replacement SRV is planned to commence in 2019/20.
 It is proposed to apply for a replacement SRV to commence in 2019/20, following the expiry of the current SRV.